chocolatey/choco-wiki/GettingStarted.md

 ### Upgrade

+1. Starting in 0.9.10, Chocolatey will look for and run a chocolateyBeforeModify.ps1 file in the existing package prior to upgrading or uninstalling a package.
+This is your opportunity to shut down services and/or processes.
+This is run from the existing package, not the new version of the package.
+If it fails, it just passes a warning and continues on.
-1. Similar to install, except choco will make a backup of the package folder (and only the package folder) prior to attempting upgrade.
+2. Similar to install, except choco will make a backup of the package folder (and only the package folder) prior to attempting upgrade.
-2. The files snapshot is used to determine what files can be removed from the package folder.
+3. The files snapshot is used to determine what files can be removed from the package folder.
 If those files have not changed, they will be removed.
-3. If the upgrade fails, choco will ask if you want to rollback the package folder to the previous version.
+4. If the upgrade fails, choco will ask if you want to rollback the package folder to the previous version.
 If you choose to move roll back, it will put the backed up package directory back in place.
 This does not fix any folders you may have been using outside of the package directory, such as where the native installer may have installed a program to nor the location of `Get-ToolsLocation`/`Get-BinRoot` (e.g. `c:\tools`).
 You will need to handle those fixes on your own.
 Chocolatey also doesn't rerun any install scripts on rollback.

 ### Uninstall

 1. Choco makes the determination that the package is actually installed.
+2. Starting in 0.9.10, Chocolatey will look for and run a chocolateyBeforeModify.ps1 file in the existing package prior to upgrading or uninstalling a package.
+This is your opportunity to shut down services and/or processes.
+If it fails, it just passes a warning and continues on.
-2. Choco will make a backup of the package folder.
+3. Choco will make a backup of the package folder.
-3. The automation script is run if found.
+4. The automation script is run if found.
 This should be used to clean up anything that is put there with the install script.
-4. If auto uninstaller is turned on, choco will attempt to run the auto uninstaller if a silent uninstall can be determined.
+5. If auto uninstaller is turned on, choco will attempt to run the auto uninstaller if a silent uninstall can be determined.
 Otherwise it will prompt the user (unless -y) to ask if they want the uninstaller to continue.
 The auto uninstaller can automatically detect about 80% of the different native uninstallers and determine or use the silent uninstall arguments.
-5. If everything is successful so far, the files snapshot is used to determine what files can be removed from the package folder.
+6. If everything is successful so far, the files snapshot is used to determine what files can be removed from the package folder.
 If those files have not changed, they will be removed.
-6. If everything is deleted from the package folder, the folder is also removed.
+7. If everything is deleted from the package folder, the folder is also removed.

 When a package has an exe file, Chocolatey will create a link "shortcut" to the file (called a shim) so that you can run that tool anywhere on the machine.
+See [[shimming|FeaturesShim]] for more information
 When a package has a chocolateyInstall.ps1, it will run the script.
 The instructions in the file can be anything.
 This is limited only by the .NET framework and PowerShell.
 Most of the Chocolatey packages that take advantage of the PowerShell download an application installer and execute it silently.